automatiko-io/automatiko-approval-task/README.md

 ## Features

+See [Roadmap](Roadmap.md) for already defined features to be added.
+Feel free to ask for additional ones either by creating an issue or adding to the roadmap.

 Approval Task allows to use approvals as part of you pipeline definition.
 Let's look quickly at very simple example pipeline

 ````